-We finished the online 37 practices class in June 2018, and, as of mid-September, have just begun a new class on Je Gampopa’s Ornament of Precious Liberation, the classic Kagyu how-to manual and step-by-step guide to the path of awakening.
-Like the previous class, this one will likely take about a year of weekly meetings on Thursday afternoons, including a break for the Nov-Dec holidays.
+After finishing our yearlong class on the 37 practices of a bodhisattva in June 2018, we are now studying Je Gampopa’s Ornament of Precious Liberation, the classic Kagyu how-to manual and step-by-step guide to the path of awakening.
 This study guide is being created to allow anyone to follow the readings and the class any time, anywhere.
 [Contact me if you’re interested in joining the class live.]

 How to navigate: As with the 37 practices, the posts are in blog order (latest first), so to follow the course from the beginning or to find a particular post, click on the Gampopa tag in the right hand column of any page, and then scroll down to find the post you need.

-Resources for the class: I’ll create a resources page soon, and meanwhile, the books we’re using are Gampopa’s Ornament of Precious Liberation (aka, Jewel Ornament of Liberation) and Ringu Tulku’s Path to Buddhahood.
-It’s best to have both books, but if you can only get one, I recommend Ringu Tulku for his very accessible and Westerner-friendly retelling of Gampopa’s classic 12th-century text (which is quite accessible itself, for the most part).
+Resources for the class: The books we’re using are Gampopa’s Ornament of Precious Liberation (aka, Jewel Ornament of Liberation) and Ringu Tulku’s Path to Buddhahood.
+It’s best to have both books, but if you can only get one, I recommend Ringu Tulku for his very accessible and Westerner-friendly retelling of Gampopa’s classic 12th-century text (which is quite accessible itself, for the most part, but longer).

 Re OPL/JOL, any translation is fine.
 I personally rely mainly on the Ken Holmes translation under the title Ornament of Precious Liberation, but each translation has its advantages.
 Khenpo Konchog Rinpoche’s Jewel Ornament has a wealth of supplementary resources at the end.

 Why study this text?
 If you need encouragement, Gampopa makes a compelling case in his introduction to OPL.